Suppressing instabilities in mixed baroclinic flow using an actuation based on receptivity: Linear response to an actuation based on receptivity modes

 \subsection{Analysis of cases C1-C4}

 We shall now examine the outcome of this approach in each of the C1-C4 cases, defined in \S~\ref{ssec:Methodology_parameters}.
 Figure \ref{fig:Linear_Receptivity_Forcing_Re_0}(c) illustrates two examples of the evolution of $({\bf q}^\prime, {\bf q}^\prime)$ for C1.
 The blue curve represents a simulation with no actuation, \emph{i.e.}, one with $A=0$ amplitude.
 As predicted by LSA, the instability grows exponentially with oscillations of frequency determined by the imaginary part of the mode's eigenvalue.
 The red curve represents the case with receptivity-based actuation of amplitude $A=0.5$ and phase $\phi=\pi$.
 In this case, $({\bf q}^\prime, {\bf q}^\prime)$ decreases over time and reaches its minimum value at $t_f=3.65$.
 For $t>t_f$, $({\bf q}^\prime, {\bf q}^\prime)$ increases, and crosses the blue curve at $t=7.16$.
 Hence, in this particular case, the actuation results in an effective suppression of the instability until $t=t_f$.
 Now, to determine the optimal value of $A$ and $\phi$, \emph{i.e.}, values that achieve the smallest value of $({\bf q}^\prime, {\bf q}^\prime)_{\min}$, we vary the phase in the range of $0$ to $2\pi$, and for amplitudes between 0.07 to 1.0.
 The grid map of the corresponding values of $({\bf q}^\prime, {\bf q}^\prime)_{\min}$ is shown in figure \ref{fig:Linear_Receptivity_Forcing_Re_0}(a) for C1.
 It turns out that $A=0.5$ and $\phi=\pi$ are the optimal values of amplitude and phase with$({\bf q}^\prime, {\bf q}^\prime)_{\min} = 0.06$.
+Simulation conducted with adaptive actuation (\ref{eq:forcing_adaptative}) shows that the unstable mode decays very similarly to the case of constant amplitude actuation until $t\simeq t_f$, but continues to decay asymptotically to zero as $t \to \infty$.
+This shows that the receptivity-based actuation indeed suppresses the unstable mode completely.